 The groundwater results show compliance with the groundwater conditions 23-25 of consent 5956-2.0.
-No hydrocarbons have been detected in any of the samples, salinity is slightly elevated in bores GND2291, 2292 and 2293 but remains well within the consented TDS limit (2500 g/m3) given in condition 23.
+No hydrocarbons have been detected in any of the samples, salinity is slightly elevated in bores GND2291 and 2294 but remains well within the consented TDS limit ( $2500 \text{ g/m}^3$ ) given in condition 23.

-5. ADDITIONAL CONSENT REQUIREMENTS
+3. ADDITIONAL CONSENT REQUIREMENTS

-As per condition 3 of consent 5956-2.0, the site management plan has been reviewed and updated where necessary.
+As per condition 3 of consent 5956-2.0, the site management plan is in the process of minor updating where necessary.
 Operations at the Waikaikai landfarm are all undertaken generally in accordance with the WRS' Landfarm Management Plan (LMP) that covers both the Manawapou and Waikaikai sites.
 It is a live document and is constantly reviewed and updated as necessary to reflect operational requirements and practices at both sites operated by WRS.
 In 2020-21 no significant changes were made to the LMP.
-The current plan is available upon request.
+The current 2022-23 updated plan is available upon request.